-Main Modificat ion Ref Policy ref and Name Local Plan page Main Modification ion Ref MM10 H3: Rural exception sites 62 Development proposals for affordable housing on small sites in rural areas that would not normally be permitted for housing, will be approved as rural exception sites where: a. the site is visually and physically connected to a settlement;; b. the scale of the development would be in-keeping with the role and function of the settlement e. a. the development would meet clearly evidenced local affordable housing need; d. the development would accommodate households who are either current residents of the parishor have a strong local connection with the local community; and e. b. the housing remains affordable in perpetuity; f. c. the site is proportionate in scale to, closely related to, and in safe and reasonable walking distance of a rural settlement; and g. d. the development respects the character, form and appearance of the immediate vicinity and surrounding rural area.
-Small numbers of market homes may be permitted on rural exception sites where they: a. are essential to enable the delivery of affordable units; b. meet an identified and proven element of local need, such as starter homes or units to enable 'downsizing'; and c. constitute no more than 20% of the number of dwellings proposed, the exact percentage being determined by the viability of each scheme.
+Main Modificat ion Ref Policy ref and Name Local Plan page Main Modification H3: Rural exception sites 62 Development proposals for affordable housing on small sites in rural areas that would not normally be permitted for housing, will be approved as rural exception sites where: a. the site is visually and physically connected to a settlement; b. the scale of the development would be in-keeping with the role and function of the settlement C. a. the development would meet clearly evidenced local affordable housing need there is clear evidence of local affordable housing need; d. the development would accommodate households who are either current residents of the parish or have a strong local connection with the local community; and e. b. the housing remains affordable in perpetuity, f. c. the site is proportionate in scale to, closely related to, and in safe and reasonable walking distance of a rural settlement; and 9. d. the development respects the character, form and appearance of the immediate vicinity and surrounding rural area.
+2. Small numbers of market homes may be permitted on rural exception sites where they: a. are essential to enable the delivery of affordable units; meet an identified and proven element of local need, such as starter homes or units to enable 'downsizing'; and c. constitute no more than 20% of the number of dwellings proposed, the exact percentage being determined by the viability of each scheme.
 Explanation (Extract) 5.5.2 The letting or ownership of properties delivered on rural exception sites will be confined to

 Main Modificat ion Ref Policy ref and Name Local Plan page Main Modification existing residents of the relevant Parish, or to those with a local connection.
 A local connection policy will be agreed per scheme between the relevant Housing Association and the Council.
-This will-ensure that dwellings are let or sold to those who are in need of accommodation and on the Council's housing register and will include lettings and ownership criteria with the following pattern: The Council will ensure that dwellings provided under Policy H3 meet local affordable housing needs through mechanisms such as lettings and ownership criteria with the following pattern: A property would usually be released to a household currently living in the Parish who needs an affordable dwelling.
+This will ensure that dwellings are let or sold to those who are in need of accommodation and on the Council's housing register and will include lettings and ownership criteria with the following pattern: The Council will ensure that dwellings provided under Policy H3 meet local affordable housing needs through mechanisms such as lettings and ownership criteria with the following pattern: A property would usually be released to a household currently living in the Parish who needs an affordable dwelling.
 Such a household would usually have lived in the Parish for a minimum period of time (e.g. 9 out of the previous 12 months).
 If no one who lives in the Parish needs the affordable home, then any person with a strong local connection to the Parish would be considered.
-Strong local connections include a resident: with immediate family living in the Parish; who previously lived in the Parish; who works in the Parish; or H4: Specialist nousing 65 The provision of well-designed specialist forms of accommodation in appropriate locations will be supported, taking into account housing needs.
-Specialist accommodation housing development, such as sheltered and extra care accommodation, will be: a. permitted on sites within existing residential areas; and b. permitted where it is in accordance with Policy GD2; b. c. sought as an integral part of all residential developments of over 100 dwellings at a rate of at least 10% of all dwellings proposed, where:
+Strong local connections include a resident: with immediate family living in the Parish; who previously lived in the Parish; who needs to move to the Parish to provide care or receive care.
+H4: Specialist housing The provision of well-designed specialist forms of accommodation in appropriate locations will be supported, taking into account housing needs.
+21.Specialist accommodation housing development, such as sheltered and extra care accommodation, will be: a. permitted on sites within existing residential areas; and b. permitted where it is in accordance with Policy GD2; b. c. sought as an integral part of all residential developments of over 100 dwellings at a rate of at least 10% of all dwellings proposed, where: